IgnitionBoulder/2015week1/deliverables/README.md

 ### Section 1: The Front End
 #### Required - Answer these questions in the deliverables file, and complete the following.

-What is the role of HTML in a web page?  jjkllkjl
+What is the role of HTML in a web page?
+HTML is the structure of a website

 What is the role of CSS in a web page?
+CSS is the formatting and style of a website

 What is the role of Javascript in a web page?
+Javascript is a scripting language that displays outputs to make dynamic and interactive content on your website

 ---